Akshita1210/Akshita1210/README.md

 - 👋 Hi, I’m Akshita Kancharla, a mechatronics engineering student in India.
 - 👀 I've always loved to know the logic and concept behind human psychology in personal!
-- 🌱 I’m currently learning various important programming languages, corporate finance, investment banking, and stock market trading.
-Just because I don't know much regarding it, it excites me in a way where I constantly try and keep learning everything and anything regarding it effectively.
+- 🌱 I’m currently learning various important programming languages, corporate finance,securities and markets, banking and stock market trading.
 - 📫 You can reach me through : kkakshita.120@gmail.com

 https://www.linkedin.com/in/akshita-kancharla-aa9766187